CFD for clean air. 3 ways to fight contamination in public buildings, transportation and production facilities

 UES/USAF – Evaluating biological agent transport in aircraft

-How do you identify bioaerosol contamination hot spots in an aircraft and confirm decontamination after exposure?
+How do you identify bioaerosol contamination hot spots in a medical aircraft and confirm decontamination after exposure?

 UES, Inc. partnered with the US Air Force Research Laboratory’s 711th Human Performance Wing (HPW) to find the answer using Simcenter STAR-CCM+.
 Simcenter Engineering Services helped the team to simulate a cough from an infected passenger in a C-130 Hercules aircraft with multiple passengers.